 Working under a new Institutional Translational Partnership Award (iTPA) from the Wellcome Trust, you will lead development and delivery of a work programme to increase engagement with and capabilities across the interface of chemistry and biomedicine as well as more broadly within the context of the wider vision and strategy of the overall Academy.

 You will work in partnership with researchers across the University and in industry, to develop cross disciplinary and cross sector research networks and collaborations, planning and delivering events where relevant to bring researchers together to explore topics of mutual interest.
 You will actively seek funding opportunities and facilitate applications to funding schemes in this area, as well as mapping open compound collections and similar offers from the pharmaceutical industry and promoting and supporting access to them by our research community.
-You will also lead on scoping the need and potential for a larger initiative in chemical biology in the area of chemical probes at the University, with a view to facilitating a bid for new infrastructure/support to address these needs.
+You will also lead on scoping the need and potential for a larger initiative in chemical biology in the area of chemical probes at the University, with a view to facilitating relevant needs that emerge.

 In order to achieve this you will need a proactive and creative approach with the ability to build strong relationships and networks.
 Understanding of current trends in the bioscience industry sector and its needs and drivers in relation to R&D is essential as well as the ability to spot and develop potential new opportunities.